jlazaroibanez/Opticomch/README.md

 It is necessary to install a solver (CPLEX, glpk, Gurobi) in order to compute the numerical values for the simulation.

+The repository contains two folders:

+1. Simul_VitrovsSilico.
+Includes the code necessary to reproduce the results obtained in the in vitro experiments.

+2.  maxProd_optX.
+Contains the simulation code for the optimization of theoretical productivity given different glucose concentrations, dilution rates and biomass values.
+It also includes a file (comProdDG_wo.py) that shows the event of wash out when the dilution rate is too high.